rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 representation can be made more compact:

 ```
-a strict hierarchy of nested sets              node tree
+a strict hierarchy of sets                     node tree
 =========================================  =>  =================

 |-1-------------------------------------|       1